Paybuyer will, initially, have a No Purchase option.

 By contrast, in a Paybuyer-type system, while you must buy a product to receive a valid EV payment (a chance to win a prize), your purchase is not consideration.
 Here's why: if you receive an EV payment from an advertiser, that payment is valid if you buy from the advertiser's competitor.

-It's true that to receive an EV payment you must spend a bit of time on a call with the advertiser.
-But sweepstakes laws don't regard this bit of time as consideration:
+It's true that to receive an EV payment you must click to a website or spend a bit of time on a call with the advertiser.
+But sweepstakes laws don't regard these bits of time as consideration:

 "Today, consideration for gambling almost always means betting money.
 This is particularly true when it comes to Internet gambling.
 Even if players have to spend time at a web page and effort in filling out a form or playing a game, and the web site operator gets more eyeballs looking at its banner ads, there is no consideration."
 I. Nelson Rose in Gambling and the Law, 2001